sydneycasey/A-New-Day/_PRESS-RELEASE.md

-An application which helps you find new music related to a specific artist or song you want to match the mood to!
+An application that helps the adventurous or indecisive decide what to do with their day!